..The Law Offices of Julie M. Essa can help you better understand Georgia Law as it relates to Slip & Fall Accidents.

 - Did the property owner give warning of the dangerous condition that led to your slip and fall accident?

 - Did you engage in any activities that contributed to your slip and fall injury?

-Most often, after slip and fall accidents, you will be asked these questions by the property owners insurance agency and opposing Attorney to determine if you were acting negligently.
+Most often, after slip and fall accidents, the property owner’s insurance agency and opposing Attorney will ask you questions to determine if you were acting negligently.
 Your answers can affect the amount of your accident settlement.

-In order to settle, that your accident was caused by the property owners negligence, Georgia’s premise liability laws require you to prove two things:
+In order to settle, under Georgia’s premise liability laws you must prove two things:

 1. The property owner had knowledge of the hazardous condition or should have reasonably known about its existence

 2. The injured victim was not aware of the dangerous condition (they could not see it in time and there were no signs posted)

-The property owner or entity is given a reasonable amount of time to fix any hazardous conditions, this amount of time is determined by the judge and/or jury during the litigation or negotiations.
-It is a key responsibility of the property owner to post signs and/or keep visitors away from the hazardous conditions until they are fixed.
+The property owner or entity is entitled to a reasonable amount of time to fix any hazardous conditions, the judge and/or jury determines this amount of time during the litigation or negotiations.
+It is a key responsibility of the property owner to post signs and/or keep visitors away from hazardous conditions until they are fixed.

 There are a variety of situations that can result in a slip and fall accident.
 Some of the most common are: